amakarj/react-weather-app/README.md

 https://dataservice.accuweather.com/currentconditions/v1/LOCATION_KEY?apikey=YOUR_API_KEY
 ```

-*Notice that this time AccuWeather's form requires only API key! **The location key must be included to URL as well**, otherwise the second fetch won't work properly.*
+*Notice that this time AccuWeather's form requires only API key. **The location key must be included to URL as well**, otherwise the second fetch won't work properly!*

 ## Making the Application